Cantera/cantera-website/pages/compiling/dependencies.rst

 * GNU compilers (C/C++/Fortran)

-  * Known to work with version 4.8; Expected to work with version >= 4.6
+  * Known to work with version 7.4 and 9.3.
+Expected to work with version >= 4.6.

 * Clang/LLVM (C/C++)